ZAINSHAH121/EA-GAME-PROJECT/README.md

-# Game Inventory System
+# 🎮 Game Inventory System (C++)

-This is a simple game inventory management system developed in C++.
+This project is a console-based Inventory Management System implemented in C++, designed for game development use cases.
+It allows adding, removing, and displaying in-game items using an efficient and clean data structure (std::unordered_map).
+The system ensures performance and scalability, while maintaining simplicity for easy integration.

 ## 💡 Features